Shizuoka University of Art and Culture: History

+Faculties

 The university has two faculties, the Faculty of Cultural Policy and Management and the Faculty of Design.
 Within the Faculty of Cultural Policy and Management there are departments of International Culture, Regional Cultural Policy and Management, and Art Management.
 Within the Faculty of Design there are departments of Industrial Design, Art and Science, and Space and Architecture.

+Architecture

 The campus's architecture is somewhat unusual, dominated by large undulating rooftops, one of which is topped with a roof garden.

+Partner universities

 The university has reciprocal relationships with Hoseo University in South Korea, the Shanghai University of Engineering Sciences in China, the University of Wales in Wales, and the University of Findlay in the United States.